Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 MS Team integrates all the chat audio/visual and screen sharing functions within one app.
 It also allows users to engage in a single person’s meeting or in a group online with up to 100 participants.

 Like on other platforms, Team users can also schedule meetings and send a reminder to others via email or a link.
 It allows external guests to join the meeting without even downloading the application.
-If they have the link to the meeting, they can simply click on it and, they will enter the meeting from a web browser.
+If they have the link to the meeting, they can simply click on it and they will enter the meeting from a web browser.

 MS Team is built as part of Microsoft’s ecosystem.
 It is fully integrated with Microsoft 365, a cloud-based suite consisting of Office products.
-This enables users to easily schedule and invite participants among the individuals and organizations.
+This enables users to easily schedule and invite participants among individuals and organizations.

 Like any other premium video sharing platform, Microsoft Team also offers a broad range of features such as screen sharing, live recording, background blur, chat, and captions.
-Sync with Microsoft 365 makes it a perfect option for business professionals who engage in document wors online.
+Sync with Microsoft 365 makes it a perfect option for business professionals who engage in document work online.

 Microsoft Team has truly come alive after the recent pandemic and has become an ideal option for organizations, business professionals, and individuals alike.

 Google Meet started out as Google Hangouts Meet as part of G Suite only as a paid service.
-But now the rebranded Google Meet became free in April last year to become the top tier video conferencing solution amid the COVID-19 pandemic.
+But now the rebranded Google Meet became free in April last year to become the top-tier video conferencing solution amid the COVID-19 pandemic.

 Initially, it was developed for organizations and education on a paid basis only.
 After it turned freemium last year, Google Meet allows a 60 minutes virtual meeting of up to 100 participants even for free subscribers.
 Which is one big reason many started choosing it and quickly proliferated worldwide.